jdoleary/Spellmasons/docs/QAProtocol.md

 - Test that deathmason doesn't discard entire hand until beginning of next turn
 - Test the "+ soul fragments" floating text doesn't show up on other player's screens above their own player
 - Verify that corruption particles don't hang around in multiplayer with multiple deathmasons
+- Test peer connection logging.
+Limit to only in steam lobby

 --- Archived
 - Uncomment: commits: `gate: Temporarily disable Cardmason until update`